The Bankrate promise

 Since credit cards may come with enhanced fraud liability protections that debit cards do not offer, credit cards are often considered a safer alternative.
 If someone makes a fraudulent purchase using your credit card, you may have time to become aware of the charge and dispute it before being liable for it, whereas funds are removed from your checking account quickly after a corresponding debit card purchase is made.
 This can make it more time consuming to dispute unauthorized debit card charges and recover the funds.

-While paying with cash might not be as convenient as using a debit or credit card, it can be a way to avoid overspending.
+While paying with cash might not be as convenient as using a debit or credit card, it can be a way to avoid overspending, such as by using the cash stuffing method.
 Using paper money for purchases can keep you from overdrawing your checking account or incurring interest charges on a credit card when you don’t pay the full balance on time.

 A debit card can be a convenient way to make purchases as well as access cash at ATMs.
 Debit cards are relatively easy to obtain from banks that offer them with checking accounts.
 For the best debit card experience, it can pay to find a bank with a checking account that does not require a minimum balance or charge maintenance fees, as well as those that offer interest checking accounts or rewards checking accounts.